-Phase One—treatment is tested for the first time in a small group (20-80 volunteers), in order to assess safety and side effects.
+1) Phase One: treatment is tested for the first time in a small group (20-80 volunteers), in order to assess safety and side effects.

-Phase Two—treatment is tested with a larger group (100-300 volunteers) to evaluate effectiveness and further assess safety.
+2) Phase Two: treatment is tested with a larger group (100-300 volunteers) to evaluate effectiveness and further assess safety.

-Phase Three—treatment is tested with larger groups (1,000-3,000 volunteers) to confirm effectiveness, monitor side effects, compare with standard treatments and evaluate any additional information to ensure the treatment is used safely.
+3) Phase Three: treatment is tested with larger groups (1,000-3,000 volunteers) to confirm effectiveness, monitor side effects, compare with standard treatments and evaluate any additional information to ensure the treatment is used safely.

-Phase Four—following FDA approval, researchers continue to monitor the safety, benefits and risks of the treatment with the help of long-term research volunteers.
+4) Phase Four: following FDA approval, researchers continue to monitor the safety, benefits and risks of the treatment with the help of long-term research volunteers.

 According to the American Cancer Society, “it takes an average of about eight years from the time a cancer drug enters clinical trials until it’s approved.”
 One of the most significant barriers in creating new treatments is the amount of time it takes to conduct clinical research.
 This is largely due to the fact that many people are unaware that participating in a study is an option for them.
 Of those willing to participate, however, only certain people may be eligible to volunteer for a specific trial.

-All clinical trials have specific participation requirements that can vary from study to study, called “inclusion criteria;” factors that disqualify a volunteer from participating are called “exclusion criteria.”
-This can include but is not limited to age, gender, location, diagnosis, medical history, etc. Inclusion and exclusion criteria ensure volunteer safety and increase the likelihood of obtaining necessary information.
-The first step to participating in a clinical trial is confirming that all inclusion criteria is met.
+All clinical trials have specific participation requirements“inclusion criteria,” that can vary from study to study.
+“Exclusion criteria” are factors that disqualify a volunteer from participation.
+This can include but is not limited to age, gender, location, diagnosis, medical history.
+Inclusion and exclusion criteria ensure volunteer safety and increase the likelihood of obtaining necessary information.
+The first step to participating in a clinical trial is confirming that all inclusion criteria are met.